Legal Compliance

 The Shin-Etsu Group has established internal guidelines and rules for complying with various laws and regulations to ensure that it carries out its corporate activities in full compliance with those laws and regulations.

 Whenever laws and regulations related to corporate activities are enacted or revised, the Legal Department shares the information internally and ensures that all employees are fully aware of the changes.
 In addition, to promote understanding of important laws and regulations, we serialize articles explaining them in the company newsletter and host lectures by outside experts.
-In November 2024, 1,383 employees of Shin-Etsu Chemical and 35 Group companies in Japan attended the training course (webseminar) for promoting appropriate subcontracting transactions conducted by the Fair Trade Commission and the Small and Medium Enterprise Agency.
-In addition, from January to March 2025, we held online courses for Shin-Etsu Chemical employees on the Antimonopoly Act, the anti-bribery policy, the Subcontract Act, and the Freelance Protection Act, and 1,297 employees passed a test to confirm their understanding.
-We also provided information to Group companies in Japan via the Company intranet mainly on the “Price Negotiation Promotion Month” and the Guidelines on Price Negotiation for Appropriate Pass-through of Labor Costs.
-We also provided information to our overseas Group companies regarding the prohibition on the imposition of non-compete agreements for employees in the United States.
+From January to August 2025, we held online courses for employees of Shin-Etsu Chemical and 35 Group companies in Japan on the Antimonopoly Act, the anti-bribery policy, the Subcontracting Act, and the Freelance Protection Act, and 2,156 employees passed a test to confirm their understanding.
+Furthermore, in December 2025, 2,098 employees from Shin-Etsu Chemical and 32 Group companies in Japan watched a web video explaining the Japan Fair Trade Commission's amendments to the Subcontracting Act (the Proper Transactions Act).
+We also provided information to Group companies in Japan via the Company’s intranet on topics such as the amendments to the Subcontracting Act and Logistics Special Designation under Japan’s Antimonopoly Act.
+We also provided information to our overseas Group companies regarding the prohibition on the imposition of non-compete agreements for employees in the United States, the ordinance on payment guarantees for small and medium-sized enterprises in China, and similar topics.
 To ensure compliance with laws and regulations, the Auditing Department also checks whether Group companies have taken any actions that violate them.

 All of the officers and employees have submitted a written oath of compliance to the company.
 The oath covers compliance with laws, ethics, and company regulations, including compliance with antitrust laws and the prohibition of conflicts of interest.
 We have also established disciplinary measures to deal with any inappropriate action that may occur.